 The cookies are very lightly sweetened.
 I do want to stress very lightly in the sweetness range and quite different from typical sugar or butter cookies.
 They have a light, almost airy, texture.
 Almond is definitely the star of the show.
 There is just enough butter and egg to hold them together.
 I was actually amazed at how almost fluffy-like they are without falling apart.

 Are you getting ready for holiday baking?
 Scroll down to see a list of tasty International cookies for the season.
 Perhaps when your cookies are cooling you could be simmering Gluhwein (German mulled wine) to sip on while enjoying your treats.
 It is a great way to have a little comfort and joy during the holidays.
+Or try some Verdens Beste Kake, also from Norway.

 Norwegian Almond Cookies